CsBigDataHub/working-with-vim/pages/modes.md

 <span class="tip">💡</span>After performing an action in VISUAL MODE the selection is no longer highlighted.
 Use `gv` to automatically reselect the area previously highlighted.

-## COMMAND Mode
+## Command-line Mode

-One other mode to mention is COMMAND mode.
-You enter command mode by typing `:` while in NORMAL or VISUAL mode.
-This places your cursor at the bottom and ready for you to type the command.
+One other mode to mention is Command-line mode.
+You enter this mode by typing `:` while in NORMAL or VISUAL mode.
+This places your cursor at the bottom of the screen, on the single command-line, ready for you to type the command.

+The majority of ways to exit command-line mode is issuing a command, however you can exit without typing a command by typing `Esc Esc`

+Command-line also maintains a history of previous commands, after typing `:` use the up arrow key, similar to bash, to see previous commands.